-- Requires local governments to develop an OSTDS remediation plan if DEP identifies OSTDS as contributors of at least 20% of point source or nonpoint source nutrient pollution or if DEP determines remediation is necessary to achieve the TMDL. - This BMAP contains a remediation plan for OSTDS consisting of management actions, including those described in Appendix B in the draft BMAP document.
+- Requires local governments to develop an OSTDS remediation plan if DEP identifies OSTDS as contributors of at least 20% of point source or nonpoint source nutrient pollution or if DEP determines remediation is necessary to achieve the TMDL. - These BMAPs contain a remediation plan for OSTDS consisting of management actions, including those described in Appendix B in the draft BMAP documents.